archerydwd/blog/README.md

 -has({comments, many}).
 ```

-While the server is running, navigate to localhost:8001/doc/article and in that you should see comments/0 and comments/1 methods have been made available.
-Also navigate to localhost:8001/doc/comment and you will see that article/0 and article/1 methods have been made available.
-If these methods are not here, it means that you have made a mistake in the above 2 code boxes.
+While the server is running, navigate to: http://localhost:8001/doc/article.
+You should see the comments/0 and comments/1 methods have been made available.
+Also navigate to: http://localhost:8001/doc/comment and you will see that the article/0 and article/1 methods have been made available.
+If these methods are not here, it means that you have made a mistake in one of the above two code boxes.

 **Display individual articles**